 Mission Beach is a small community in San Diego reminiscent of an east coast beach town.
-If you dream of beaches like Atlantic City and Coney Island then here is the spot for you.
+If you dream of beaches like Atlantic City and Coney Island, then here is the spot for you.

-Originally a summer getaway spot, many of the cottages built between the 1920s and 1940s are still around, but most have been turned into condos or two-story homes.
+Formerly a summer getaway spot, many of the cottages built between the 1920s and 1940s are still around, but most have been turned into condos or two-story homes.
 Nearby communities Ocean Beach to the south and Pacific Beach to the north were the first to develop, but as the need for land grew, developers built a bridge in 1914 to link the communities.

 Architect Frank Walter Stevenson contributed his creativity to the Mission Beach Plunge in Belmont Park.
-First opened in May 1925 as the Natatorium, the 60-foot -by-175-foot swimming pool was at the time the largest saltwater pool in the world and held 400,000 gallons.
+First opened in May 1925 as the Natatorium, the 60-foot -the by-175-foot swimming pool was at the time the largest saltwater pool in the world and held 400,000 gallons.
 The pool was a popular spot for celebrities to catch a swim in years past.

 Of course, no beach can call itself a beach without a healthy dose of volleyball.
 You’ll spot plenty of people enjoying the perfect 72-degree weather by bike riding and people watching, including students from nearby San Diego State University and the University of San Diego.

 Many celebrities make homes nearby, so it may be worth stopping to take a look around.
 Local rollerblade and skating club, “Skate This!” perform free weekend shows along the beach demonstrating their mastery of trick skating and dancing.

 Mission Beach has many well-known beach-style bars.
 Sandbar Sports Grill is one of the most popular.
 The Beachcomber and The Pennant in South Mission also have their share of regulars.
 I